 If you don’t know the story Audrey Hepburn plays Regina Lampert, a Paris based American, who has decided to divorce her Swiss husband, Charles Lampert, because of the secrets and lies that have pervaded their marriage.
 Before she can make that request to Charles, he is found dead, seemingly pushed off a Paris to Bordeaux train.
 So, Audrey’s romance with Paris and Charade’s mystery begin.

 As a teenager I acted out scenes from Charade in the backyard, pretending to be French.
-I was a shy child with a vivid imaginative and I thought acting French made me exotic.
-But, of course it didn’t.
+I was a shy child with a vivid imagination and I thought acting French made me exotic.
+But, of course, it didn’t.
 There was something very artificial about my French accent that gave my charade away the minute anyone met me.
-At one stage I pretended to be Cary Grant, who isn’t French, but is the other star of the film Charade…I often got in trouble at school for pretending to be a someone else and for using a silly accent.
+At one stage I pretended to be Cary Grant, who isn’t French but is the other star of the film Charade…I often got in trouble at school for pretending to be someone else and for using a silly accent.
 I was told by my art teacher to stop behaving like an idiot.
 An idiot?
 Why couldn’t my teacher see I was French!
 In my imagination when pretending to be French, I can climb the highest of heights of Montmarte and be the person I want to be…if you know what I mean.

 Cary Grant as Alexander Dyle: Alright, get set for the story of my life.

 Audrey Hepburn as Reggie Lampert: Fiction or non Fiction darling?